 Squash, summer – Tromboncino Albenga

 Squash, summer – Tromboncino Albenga is a summer squash which is a very different type.
-It has with long, curved, bell-ended fruit up to 1 metre in length.
-But it is best harvested when about 30cm long.
+It has with long, curved, bell-ended fruit up to 1 metre in length and is best harvested when about 30cm long.
 Tromboncino Albenga has a vigorous trailing or climbing habit.

 Mid April – late May.

 The fruit colour of the summer squash Tromboncino Albenga is pale green, fading to beige upon maturity.
-This squash is originally from Italy (Liguria) and it remains popular there and abroad.
-Because of it’s height it is perfect for growing where space is limited so you can train it vertically up a trellis, arch or other support.
+This squash is originally from Italy (Liguria) where it remains popular there and abroad.

-Grown up a trellis the fruits will push through the gaps creating an interesting and ornamental display.
-This summer squash also tastes sweeter than most others.
+Grow it up a trellis so the fruits push through the gaps and make an interesting and ornamental display.
+Importantly this summer squash also tastes sweeter than most others.

-Tromboncino Albenga can be cooked in a variety of ways.
-It can be roasted, grilled, fried or added raw to salads and stir fries.
-The taste will be sweet, mild and nutty with a hint of artichoke flavour so it is a wonderful addition to any dish.
+Squash, summer – Tromboncino Albenga is cooked in a variety of ways either roasted, grilled, fried or alternatively added raw to salads and stir fries.
+The taste is sweet, mild and nutty and with a delicious hint of artichoke flavour.
+Above all, it is a wonderful addition to any dish.
 The longer fruits are ideal for spiralising and will make wonderfully healthy “spaghetti.”
-As with courgettes, the flowers are also edible.
+Similarly as with courgettes, the flowers are also edible.

-Squashes are one of the most vigorous vegetables.
-Some varieties can easily cover an area of 5 square metres, rambling over any neighbouring crop.
-Thus they are not well suited to a small garden.
-You can, however, experiment growing them in more unusual places – on top of an old compost heap, or up trellises.
+Squashes are one of the most vigorous vegetables and some varieties can easily cover an area of 5 square metres and are rambling over any neighbouring crop.

 Approx. seed count: 7